Prof Lyudmila Moskaleva

 Community Service

-Dr. Moskaleva reviews for leading international journals and serves as an Editorial Board Member for Scientific Reports, an open-access scientific mega journal of Nature Publishing Group.
-She was recognized as an outstanding reviewer for Applied Surface Science in 2017 and is a graduate of ACS Reviewer Lab 2019.
-She frequently performs grant evaluation for the funding agency DFG.
+Prof. Moskaleva reviews for leading international journals and serves as an Editorial Board Member for Scientific Reports, an open-access scientific mega journal of Nature Publishing Group.
+She frequently performs grant evaluation for the funding agencies DFG and NRF

 Service Learning